lh3/bwa/README.md

 #### <a name="postalt"></a>8.
 Can I install BWA-MEM on Windows Subsystem for Linux (WSL)?

-Yes, but if your WSL is Ubuntu, additional step is needed before install:
+Yes, but if your WSL distribution is Ubuntu, additional step is needed before install:
 ```` sudo apt-get install build-essential make libz-dev -y   ````

 If you want to also install samtools on WSL see [this instruction][19]